dgrothman/theinnerjourney/docs/C1-SafePeople/ColorCode-Yellow.md

 * Loud and obnoxious in public places
 * Exaggerates successes and omits unpleasant trusts
 * Unable to confront or face issues

-**As a friend**

-* Spends most of time discussing own life
-* Shows up at his or her convenience
-* Undependable in a crisis
-* Unwilling to commit to long-term needs of distressed friends
-* Pursues won life regardless of friend’s situations or needs
-* Uncomfortable in painful or distressing environments
-* Makes new friends easily and without guilt, often at the expense of old friends

 ## Developing Positive Connections with Yellow
 **Do's**